MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

    2. Under **Implicit grant and hybrid flows**, select **ID tokens (used for implicit and hybrid flows)**.
    3. Select **Save**.

-4. The [!INCLUDE[prod_short](../developer/includes/prod_short.md)] solution is now registered in your Microsoft Entra ID tenant.
+4. The [!INCLUDE[prod_short](../developer/includes/prod_short.md)] solution is now registered in your Microsoft Entra tenant.
 To complete the steps that follow, you'll need the following information:

    - Tenant's domain (**Directory (tenant) ID**)
    - **Redirect URI**